-Its purpose is to provide information to help us understand the key issues, experiences, and unmet needs for leukemia patients and their carers.
+The questionnaire is about diagnosis, care and treatment for leukemia, with the purpose of provding information to help understand the key issues, experiences, and unmet needs for leukemia patients and their carers.

 In 2018, ALAN successfully ran the Global Quality of Life Survey, collecting over 500 responses from around the world.
 The results have been presented at numerous conferences as abstracts and posters and it informed our policy work.